Tricky1702/JaguarCompany/tags/1.6/jaguar_company_readme.txt

 Install
 -------
-After unzipping, move or copy the folder, "jaguar_company_1.6.2.oxp", into your AddOns directory.
+After unzipping, move or copy the folder, "jaguar_company_1.6.oxp", into your AddOns directory.

 Uninstall
 ---------
-Delete the directory, "jaguar_company_1.6.2.oxp", from your AddOns directory.
+Delete the directory, "jaguar_company_1.6.oxp", from your AddOns directory.

 Version History
 ---------------
-v1.6.2 (2012-07-14)
-    Bug fix for the ship script.
-    Bug fix to the waypoint AI.
-Never exited the stock AI.
-    Cascade Weapon detection actually works for pre v1.77 Took the opportunity to clean up some files and re-do the textures. v1.6 (2012-07-12)
+v1.6 (2012-07-??)
     There is now no concept of leaders and wingmen.
 All ships keep in a group.
     Complete rewrite of the AI to reflect the above. v1.5 (2012-07-08)